 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Start by making the tomato sauce.
+Start by making the tomato-chipotle puree.

 - Blend until smooth.